ringcentral/ringcentral-softphone-ts/mkdocs/docs/guides/call-control.md

 });
 ```

-SIP status 486 causes the outbound session to emit `busy` and then be disposed.
+A final 2xx INVITE response emits `answered` and keeps the session.
+A matching
+final 3xx–6xx response emits `non2xxResponse` with the SIP status code and
+reason phrase, and then the session is disposed.
+The SDK reports the response
+without classifying it, so your application decides what 486, 487, 603, or any
+other status means for it.
+Later provisional (1xx) responses keep the call
-After the peer answers, use the task-specific controls below and hang up when
+pending.
+After the peer answers, use the task-specific controls below and hang
-the application is finished with the call.
+up when the application is finished with the call.

 ## Cancel, hang up, and transfer